A tsunami is a series of fast, low and long ocean waves that move out from a central area, due to a sudden disturbance of a large body of water.

 The energy moving through water makes a tsunami very dangerous.

 Historically, tsunamis are rare along the NT coastline.
 The NT has a low to moderate risk from tsunami because it is protected by shallow waters and a large tidal variation.

 The Joint Australian Tsunami Warning Centre (JATWC) runs 24 hours a day to identify any tsunami threat to Australia.
-They use sea surface buoys and undersea sensors to measure earthquake activity and the likelihood of a tsunami affecting Australia.

 In Australia, warnings will be issued through the media, but you should also listen to emergency workers, lifeguards and Surf Lifesavers.

 To get official alerts go to the JATWC tsunami warning page at the Bureau of Meteorology website.

 - move inland at least 1km or to higher ground at least 10m

 - don’t go back to the beach until you are told it is safe.